We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 Medical certificate and MEDIF form

-The MEDIF form is used by airlines to manage guest requiring special assistance and medical clearance.
-It has two attachments: Attachment 1 (Information Sheet for Guests Requiring Special Assistance) and Attachment 2 (Information Sheet for Passengers requiring medical clearance).
+The MEDIF form is used by airlines to manage passenger requiring special assistance and medical clearance.
+It has two attachments: Attachment 1 (Information Sheet for Passengers Requiring Special Assistance) and Attachment 2 (Information Sheet for Passengers requiring medical clearance).